Basic Data – digging into Denmark’s digital ressource

 On top of this, Basic Data is made easily available and is, as a guiding rule, free to use, for everyone – authorities, businesses, citizens.
 Data is distributed via the shared distribution platform, the Data Distributor, from where it can safely and easily be used – with respect for personal and sensitive information.

 The Basic Data Program paves the way for new opportunities.
 It gives the public sector a better starting point for making its administration more effective.
-In municipalities, regions and central government, the Basic Data Program can deliver economic benefits around 250 million DKK a year.
+In municipalities, regions and central government, the Basic Data Program can deliver significant economic benefits.
 At the same time, private businesses are given the opportunity of using free Basic Data in developing new, smart solutions and products.
 This way the basic Data Program can also contribute to growth and innovation in the private sector.